 - support systems to protect the physical and mental health and wellbeing of students

 Read the EDI expectations guide to help you identify and overcome local barriers and to be used alongside other toolkits provided by organisations and your local institution.

-Successful CDTs will be expected to work together as a cohort to share best practice, maximise the value of the investment, and engage with other key actors in the UK AI landscape.
+Successful CDTs will be expected to work together as a cohort to share best practice, maximise the value of the investment, and engage with other key actors in the UK research and innovation landscape.
 This may include subsets of the CDTs where appropriate.

 UKRI’s environmental sustainability strategy lays out our ambition to actively lead environmental sustainability across all our investments.
 CDTs must also seek opportunities to influence others and leave a legacy of environmental sustainability within the broader operations of their academic and industry partners.